Morgritech/MTspin-mcu-firmware/README.md

 Arduino UNO is the primary target for this project.

-### Programming language
+### Programming languages and frameworks

 The primary language for this project is the [Arduino programming language](https://www.arduino.cc/reference) (a subset of C/C++).

+Unit tests are developed using the [GoogleTest](http://google.github.io/googletest/) framework.

 ### Build system and continuous integration/delivery (CI/CD)

 This project uses [CMake](https://cmake.org) to build and run the project.
 Under the hood, [Arduino CLI](https://arduino.github.io/arduino-cli) is used to compile and upload the embedded code.
-Setup scripts for Linux and Windows have been created to automate the process of installing system-wide dependencies, except for a C++ programming toolchain used for the unit tests, which must be manually installed.
+Setup scripts for Windows and Linux have been created to automate the process of installing system dependencies, except for a C++ programming toolchain (required for building the unit tests), which must be manually installed.
+CMake and Arduino CLI are used to automate the process of obtaining other project dependencies.

 [GitHub Actions](https://docs.github.com/en/actions) is used as the CI/CD platform, and the workflow also makes use of the Linux setup script.

 ### Programming environment/toolchain